InfamousMusicify/Thermodynamic/README.md

 __How to Use Cryo-Bomb:__
 _Place a Blue Ice block on a Magma Block and it will create a Cryo-Bomb, the blast will turn nearby water/lava to its solid form.
-Place Packed Ice next to Magma to create a mini Cryo-Bomb! (turns lava to magma)
+Place Packed Ice next to Magma to create a mini Cryo-Bomb! (turns lava to magma, freezes less water)
 Standing to close may hurt._

 __How to Use Thermite:__